dzackgarza/Notes/Obsidian/zettelkasten/Workshops/Algebra/Week 1/Algebra Week 1 Groups Warmup.md

 	- Matrix groups $\GL_n(k), \Orth_n(k), \SL_n(k), \SO_n(k)$
 	- $p\dash$groups
 	- Free groups $F_n$ (and presentations/relations)
+- The fundamental isomorphism theorems
 - Finite groups of order $\# G \leq 20$

 ## Review Exercises

+- State the definitions of the following:
+	- Group morphism (aka *group homomorphism*)
+	- Centralizer
+	- Normalizer
+	- Conjugacy class
+	- Center
+	- Inner automorphism
+	- Commutator
+	- $p\dash$group
+- Write definitions or presentations for all of the special families of groups appearing above.
+- State what it means for a cycle to be even or odd.
+- Fi

+## Unsorted Questions

 For everything that follows, assume $G$ is a finite group.